ninismr/Dataset-Training-Model-and-Decision-Tree-Model/README.md

-# Dataset Training Model and Decision Tree Model
+# Dataset Training and Decision Tree Model using Python Programming Language
 These are projects in my Coding and Big Data course.
 These projects are aims to do a dataset training model and decision tree model using a python programming language with several libraries such as pandas, matplotlib, and scikit-learn.

 The first project used gold_karat.csv is aimed to do a dataset training model.
 Training is a phase In Machine Learning that purposes for the machine learn the algorithm from data, we basically try to create a model to predict on the test data.
 So, we use the training data to fit the model and testing data to test it.